tweedegolf/cleanup-images-action/README.md

 first, and then removes any remaining untagged images after that.
 Note how this action is only run on a schedule once a week, there is no need to run it after every main branch update or every pull request unless lots of container builds are happening on your repository.
-You might have additional jobs that run the tag cleanup step if there are multiple patterns you wish to match, but we always make sure that the untagged cleanup runs after all other jobs have finished to make sure we capture any additional untagged images from the other cleanup jobs.

 ### Tag cleanup step inputs
 This step has several parameters that allow customizing the behavior: